-Our institution's Quality Enhancement Plan (QEP), DegreePlus, is an experiential learning program that integrates curricular and co-curricular learning activities.
+Our QEP, DegreePlus, is an experiential learning program that integrates curricular and co-curricular learning activities.
 DegreePlus aims to educate students on the value of their experiences through the use of an experiential transcript that logs their extracurricular activities and organizes them according to student learning outcomes associated with professional skills, including, leadership, cultural responsiveness, teamwork, and professionalism.

 Information to assess learning in DegreePlus programs is collected via post-event surveys, reflection papers, and posters/presentations that are reviewed by a faculty/staff mentor.

 The National Survey of Student Engagement (NSSE) is administered to first-year and graduating students across the nation to assess their academic engagement and perceptions of their curricular and co-curricular educational experiences.
 The results provide an estimate of how undergraduates spend their time and what they gain from attending their college or university.
 Although the NSSE survey does not assess student learning directly, results point to areas where institutions perform well and areas that could be improved.
 WCU first administered the NSSE survey to students in 2008 and then adopted the survey to every three years beginning in 2009.